appinho/SDCND_P1_LaneLines/writeup.md

 [image4]

-A hough transformation is applied to detect only lines from all leftover edges.
+A hough transformation is applied to detect only lines from all leftover edges (blue).

 [image5]